EPCCed/2026-03-02-Fortran-intro/_episodes/10-dummy-array-arguments.md

 correct extent on entry.

-Check your result by calling the subroutine from a main program with some tests values.
+Check your result by calling the subroutine from a main program with some test values.
 (You may wish to take two copies of the template `exercise.f90` and use one as the basis of a module, and the other as the basis of the main program.)